Wind machines for minimizing cold injury to horticultural crops

 Introduction

-Wind machines are tall, fixed-in-place, engine-driven fans that pull warm air down from at least 15 m above ground during strong temperature inversions, blowing it down and out, pushing away and replacing cold air near target crops.
+Wind machines are tall, fixed-in-place, engine-driven fans that pull warm air down from at least 15 m above ground during strong temperature inversions and draw cold air near target crops.
 This raises air temperatures around cold-sensitive perennial crops such as grapes (Figure 1).
-Wind machines are not the same as wind turbines, designed to create electricity from wind energy.
+Wind machines are not the same as wind turbines and do not create electricity from wind energy.

 Temperature inversions

-Temperature inversions are strong when air temperatures 20 metres above the field are at least 3˚C warmer than at crop level — about 0.625 m above ground.
-Strong, night-time radiative temperature inversions occur during periods when wind machines might be used in Niagara when skies are clear and starlit, but with minimal wind movement.
-Temperature inversions of up to 10˚C were observed during the research project.
+Temperature inversions are strong when air temperatures 20 m above the field are at least 3°C warmer than at crop level — about 0.625 m above ground.
+Strong, night-time radiative temperature inversions occur during periods when skies are clear and starlit, and there is minimal wind movement.
+These conditions favour the use of wind machines.
+Inversion conditions are common in Ontario winters; OMAFA research showed up to 10°C temperature inversions in Niagara.

 Field air temperatures are often very different from local or regional forecasts.
 Forecasts don’t predict air temperatures close to crop levels or low areas where air temperatures are often colder.
-Air temperatures can drop abruptly many degrees in an hour, often at sunset or sunrise, so predicting exactly if and when to operate a wind machine can be difficult.
+Air temperatures can drop abruptly, sometimes many degrees in an hour and often at sunset or sunrise.
+Due to the variability in a forecast and temperature profile, it can be difficult to predict both the timing of when to operate a wind machine or whether it is needed at all.

 Effects on air temperatures near the ground

-The effect on air temperatures near the ground is almost instantaneous after a wind machine is turned on, but air temperatures will vary slightly throughout the area.
-See Table 1.
-Note a strong temperature inversion of 4.8°C at 2:25 am just as the wind machine started (6.2–1.4 = 4.8°C), while air temperatures 20 metres above the vineyard remained almost constant, indicating what might be considered an ocean of warm air high above the field.
+The effect on air temperatures near the ground is almost instantaneous after a wind machine is turned on, but air temperatures will vary slightly throughout the area (Table 1).
+Note a strong temperature inversion of 4.8°C at 2:25 am just as the wind machine started (6.2–1.4 = 4.8°C), while air temperatures 20 m above the vineyard remained almost constant.
+The mass of warm air of an inversion is variable and will dictate how successful the wind machine can be.

 There was a slight 4–5 km/h southwesterly wind causing air temperatures to rise higher on the northeast (downstream) side of the wind machine, while air temperatures rose more slowly on the southwest (upstream) side of the wind machine.
-The area protected by a wind machine is affected both by topography and by wind direction and speed, since cold air flows down slope like cold molasses.
+The area protected by a wind machine is affected by topography, wind direction and speed, since cold air naturally drains downhill.

-Many neighbours do not like wind machine noise.
-Machines need large engines operating at high RPM and long-pitched blades to blow air a long distance, so it is difficult to design them to be quieter.
+Wind machines create noise as they need large engines operating at high RPM and long-pitched blades to blow air a long distance.
+It is difficult to design them to be quieter.
 Sound comes from the engine and the blades.
-Because wind machines make a 360˚ sweep around the tower over a few minutes, sound oscillates in intensity in a sinusoidal fashion.
-Some find this irritating, since it makes them wait in anticipation for the sound to grow louder (Figure 3).
+Because wind machines make a 360° sweep around the tower every few minutes, sound intensity varies in a sinusoidal fashion.
+The sound is loudest when airflow is directed away from a receiver (such as a neighbour), slightly less when directed toward a receiver and significantly reduced when airflow is perpendicular to a receiver (Figure 3).
+Some neighbours find this a nuisance, since they wait in anticipation for the sound to grow louder.
+Refer to the section Dealing with potential nuisances and normal farm practices for more information.

-Unfortunately, it is generally very quiet in rural areas at times when wind machines operate during the spring, fall or winter nights when there are few, if any, other noises, such as wind or cars, to mask the sound.
-Conditions outside also complicate and affect sound movement from wind machines by:
+Unfortunately, it is often quiet in rural areas during temperature inversions, when wind machines operate during the spring, fall or winter nights.
+There are few other noises to mask the sound emitted by wind machines (for example, wind, cars).
+Conditions outside also complicate and affect sound movement from wind machines:

-- lack of grape vegetation, grass on ground or leaves in woodlots to muffle sounds
+- lack of vegetation, grass on ground or leaves in woodlots to muffle sounds

 - bouncing of sound waves off the warmer, temperature inversion layer high above ground